‘The Queen’s Paintings’ – Buckingham Palace TV special presented by James Nicholls,

 Friday 24th August 7pm – 7:30pm

 Art critic and presenter James Nicholls hosts a special documentary called ‘The Queen’s Paintings’ on London GO, London Live’s flagship entertainment programme.
-The prime-time, half hour television special sees James Nicholls, London Live’s Art Critic and the Managing Director and Curator of Maddox Gallery, visit the world-famous Picture Gallery at Buckingham Palace.
+The prime-time, half hour television special sees James Nicholls, London Live’s Art Critic and the Chairman of Maddox Gallery, visit the world-famous Picture Gallery at Buckingham Palace.
 Here, he discuss the paintings with Louise Cooling, Curator of The Royal Collection Trust, revealing many historical facts associated with the prized works.

 London Live was given a special tour of the spectacular royal collection housed at Buckingham Palace, which includes some of the world’s most important and well-known historical masterpieces such as rare works by Vemeer (1632-1675), Titian (1488-1576), Rubens (1577-1640), Rembrandt (1606-1669) and Van Dyck (1599-1641).